Tabu-driven Quantum Neighborhood Samplers: Introduction

 In contrast to optimization problems, quantum advantage has been demonstrated in sampling \cite{googlesupremacy}.
 Indeed, theoretical results establish quantum advantage in producing samples according to certain distributions of constant-depth quantum circuits \cite{Bravyi308}.
-In this direction, also in the context of circuits used in QAOA, it has been demonstrated that the sampling of the QAOA circuit, even at $p=1$, cannot be efficiently simulated classically \cite{qaoaSupremacy}.
+In this direction, it has been demonstrated that the sampling of the QAOA circuit, even at $p=1$, cannot be efficiently simulated classically \cite{qaoaSupremacy}.
 The above considerations point to a possibility of utilizing sampling features of QAOA for neighborhood explorations with the added benefit that, since the neighbourhood may be limited to fewer variables, a smaller quantum device may already lead to improved performance of a large instance.

 It is interesting to delve into sampling aspects in the domain of classical local search algorithms, where we seek the optimum in the vicinity of the current solution with respect to either the original optimization problem or a subproblem thereof, using a deterministic or stochastic sampling strategy~\cite{0092410}.
 Such a sampling-based local procedure is typically realized by the combination of some parametric distribution family for drawing local trial points (e.g., the binomial or a power-law distribution~\cite{DoerrLMN17}) and a selection method for choosing good trial points, and hence the overall outcome of this procedure results in the family of sampling distributions~\cite{DoerrD18,DBLP:conf/gecco/WatsonJ07,Lehre2010UIOCrossover}.